mlfoundations/dclm/README.md

 2. **Set up a Ray cluster**:
     The data processing script relies on Ray for distributed processing of data.
 This cluster can be either launched on a single node (for small scale data processing) or using AWS EC2 instances.
+    There is also work to [deploy Ray on slurm setups](https://docs.ray.io/en/latest/cluster/vms/user-guides/community/slurm.html), though this effort is still a work-in-progres.

     To launch a local cluster, use the following command:
     ```bash